Md-Yaseen-Dev/Course--Deep-JavaScript-Foundations-v3/Readme.md

 ## Function Expression

-Function Expression allows us to create an anonymous function which doesn't have any function name which is the main difference between fucntion expression and function Declaration.
+Function Expression allows us to create an anonymous function which doesn't have any function name which is the main difference between function expression and function Declaration.
 A function expression can be used as an IIFE(immediately invoked Function Expression)which runs as soon as it is defined.
 A function expression has to be stored in a variable and can be accessed using variableName.

 Syntax for function Decalartion:-